Services & Pricing

 Before you reach out

 Therapy explores the past to understand and heal it.
 This work structures the present to move it forward.
-I’m not treating anything — I’m creating the conditions for people to communicate and reach agreements.
+I am not treating anything — I am creating the conditions for people to communicate and reach agreements.
 The work addresses emotional dynamics because those dynamics block resolution, not as an end in itself.
 Sessions are focused, time-limited, and outcome-oriented.

 No. Individual sessions are available and often the most useful place to start.
 Working on your own responses, clarity, and communication can shift the dynamic significantly — even before the other person is involved.
 Many joint processes begin because one person did individual work first.